temporalio/documentation/docs/application-development/testing.md

 id: testing
 title: Application development - Testing
 sidebar_label: Testing
-description: The Testing section of the Temporal Application development guide covers the many ways to test the state of your Temporal Application – that is, ways to view what Workflow Executions are tracked by the Platform and the state of any given Workflow Execution, either currently or at points of an execution.
+description: The Testing section of the Temporal Application development guide covers the many ways to test the state of your Temporal Application; that is, ways to view which Workflow Executions are tracked by the Platform and the state of any given Workflow Execution, either currently or at points of an execution.
 toc_max_heading_level: 4
 ---